Measurement Error Models for Spatial Network Lattice Data: Analysis of Car Crashes in Leeds: Data

-The road network downloaded from TomTom Traffic Stats was composed by 8814 segments of different lengths, ranging from 3m to 2753m with an average value of 67.5m (sd = 108m).
-According to TomTom documentation, the road segments have a random length and they are created internally at every location where a road attribute (e.g. road class or speed limit) changes.
-The road network covers approximately 595km.
-After downloading the raw geographic database, we removed all sets of isolated segments to simplify the estimation of the statistical model detailed in Section~\ref{sec:methods} \citep{hodges2003precision, freni2018note}.
-More precisely, the raw network was composed by a big group of connected segments and two isolated smaller clusters with 13 and 3 segments, respectively.
-After removing these two groups, we computed a (sparse) binary adjacency matrix among the segments since they represent the elementary units for the statistical model introduced below.
-This matrix describes the lattice connectivity and characterises the spatial dimension of the data.
-It is one of the key ingredients to estimate the spatial random effects characterised in the next section.
-The processed road network and the FRC values are depicted in Figure~\ref{fig:tomtom_crashes}.
+The road network downloaded from TomTom Traffic Stats was composed of approximately 12000 segments of varying lengths covering approximately 600km.
+According to TomTom documentation, these segments are created internally at every location where a road attribute (e.g. road class or speed limit) changes.
+After downloading the raw geographic database and adjusting some inconsistencies in the data, we computed a first-order (sparse) binary adjacency matrix among the observations considering a binary relationship where two units are assumed to be neighbours if they share a point in the union of their geographical boundaries.
+This type of spatial predicate guarantees we don't create fictitious links among roads lying at different levels (e.g. bridges and underpasses).
+This adjacency matrix, which describes the lattice connectivity and characterises the spatial dimension of the data, is one of the key ingredients to estimate the spatial random effects presented in Section~\ref{sec:methods}.
+The road network and the FRC values are depicted in Figure~\ref{fig:tomtom_crashes}.
 We notice that the spatial network spreads uniformly over the entire municipality territory.
-The shape of the motorway and the arterial thoroughfares reaching the city centre can also be clearly distinguished.
-We refer to \citet{gilardi2021multivariate} for more details on the pre-processing steps.
-Finally, it should be noted that, to avoid links among overlapping segments lying at different heights (e.g. bridges and underpasses), all operations detailed before were run assuming that two segments were connected if and only if they share a point in the union of their boundaries.
+Moreover, the shape of the motorways and the arterial thoroughfares reaching the city centre can also be clearly distinguished.

+The most important benefit of road networks downloaded from TomTom Traffic Stats is that the provider links the geographic data to traffic counts which, according to the official documentation, are estimated at the segment level using \textit{``anonymous signals from connected car in-dash navigation systems, portable navigation devices and anonymous GPS-equipped mobile phones"}.
+The information is collected from \textit{``600 million devices in use globally, generating over 3.5 billion kilometres of GPS measurements every single day in over 80 countries"} \footnote{Source: \url{https://support.move.tomtom.com/faq-data-source-quality/}}.
+Clearly, the estimates obtained from TomTom Move suffer some underreporting since only a proportion of the vehicles circulating on a road network is equipped with a TomTom device.
+Hence, this variable will be included in the road safety models using a measurement error correction, as explained in Section~\ref{sec:methods}.